jetemperley/COMP3100ass/readme.md

 The stage 2 algorithm can be run with "Client check"

+The stage 2 test suite can be run with ./stage2-test-x86 "java Client check" -o tt -n

 The report pdf is in docs/dsReport.pdf, the latex files for the pdf are in docs/latexdoc/.